 Restructuring charges.
 We have undertaken, and we may continue to undertake, significant restructuring initiatives, which have required us, or may require us in the future, to develop formalized plans for exiting any of our existing activities.
 We recognize the fair value of a liability for costs associated with exiting an activity when we have a present obligation and the amount can be reasonably estimated.
 Given the significance and timing of the execution of our restructuring activities, the process is complex and involves periodic reviews of estimates made at the time the original decisions were taken.
 This process can require a significant amount of time due to requisite governmental and customer approvals and our capability to transfer technology and know-how to other locations.
 As we operate in a highly cyclical industry, we monitor and evaluate business conditions on a regular basis.
 If broader or newer initiatives, which could include production curtailment or closure of other manufacturing facilities, were to be taken, we may incur additional charges as well as change estimates of the amounts previously recorded.
 The potential impact of these changes could be material and could have a material adverse effect on our results of operations or financial condition.
-In 2018 the restructuring charges and other related closure costs amounted to \$19 million before taxes, mainly in connection with our set-top box restructuring plan.
-In 2017 and 2016, the restructuring charges and other related closure costs amounted to \$45 million and \$85 million before taxes, respectively.
+In 2019 the restructuring charges and other related closure costs were nil.
+In 2018 and 2017, the restructuring charges and other related closure costs amounted to \$19 million and \$45 million before taxes, respectively, mainly in connection with our set-top box restructuring plan.

 Share-based compensation.
 We measure the cost of share-based service awards based on the fair value of the awards as of the grant date reflecting the market price of the underlying shares at the date of the grant, reduced by the present value of the dividends expected to be paid on the shares during the requisite service period.
 Our share-based service awards are granted to senior executives and selected employees.
 While the awards granted to selected employees are subject to a three-year service period, the awards granted to the senior executives are subject to both a three-year service period and the fulfillment of certain performance conditions, including our financial results when compared to industry performance.
 The expense is recognized over the requisite service period.
-In 2018, approximately one-half of the total amount of shares awarded were granted to senior executives and consequently were contingent on the achievement of performance conditions.
-In order to determine share-based compensation to be recorded for the period, we use significant estimates on the number of awards expected to vest, including the probability of achieving the fixed performance conditions including those relating to industry performance compared to our financial results, and our best estimates of award forfeitures and employees' service periods.
-Our assumptions related to industry performance are generally taken with a one quarter lag in line with the availability of market information.
-In 2018, 2017 and 2016, we recorded a total charge of approximately \$125 million, \$61 million and \$38 million relating to our outstanding stock award plans, respectively.
+In 2019, approximately one-half of the total amount of shares awarded were granted to senior executives and consequently were contingent on the achievement of performance conditions.
+In order to determine share-based compensation to be recorded for the period, we use significant estimates on the number of awards expected to vest, including the probability of achieving the fixed performance compared to industry performance are generally taken with a one quarter lag in line with the availability of market information.
+In 2019, 2018 and 2017, we recorded a total charge of approximately \$145 million, \$125 million and \$61 million relating to our outstanding stock award plans, respectively.